+Table 1

-Table 1 Scope of Application
+Scope of Application

 - (a) The Framework applies to BNP Paribas Indian Branches - (b) BNP Paribas SA France has a 100% stake in BNP Paribas India Holding Private Limited which has an exempt CIC status and 20.01% stake in BNP Paribas Securities India Private Limited which is a broking entity.
-BNP Paribas India Holding Private Limited has a 100% stake in BNP Paribas India Consultancy Private Limited, which has an NBFC licence and has 79.99% stake in BNP Paribas Securities India Private Limited. - (c) BNP Paribas SA France picked up a 100% stake in Sharekhan Limited.
+BNP Paribas India Holding Private Limited has a 100% stake in BNP Paribas India Consultancy Private Limited, which has an NBFC licence and has 79.99% stake in BNP Paribas Securities India Private Limited. - (c) BNP Paribas SA France has a 100% stake in Human Value Developers Private Limited (HVDPL) and 72.76% stake in Sharekhan Limited.
 Sharekhan Limited is a broking entity with an NBFC subsidiary, Sharekhan Financial Services Private Limited. - (d) Apart from consolidation of BNP Paribas India Consultancy Private Limited and Sharekhan BNP Paribas Financial Services Limited for regulatory purposes, there are no other companies whose financials are consolidated either for regulatory or for accounting purposes.